-Folders in the assets pane in Optimizely Content Management System (CMS) are used for organizing content, such as media files (images, videos and documents), and blocks.
-You can have folders with content that can be shared between all websites in a multi-site scenario (so called global folders), or you can have folders with content that will only be available for a specific website, page, or block (so called site-specific or local folders).
+Folders in the assets panel in Optimizely Content Management System (CMS) are used for organizing content, such as media files (images, videos, and documents) and blocks.
+You can have folders with content that can be shared between websites in a multi-site scenario (so-called global folders), or you can have folders with content that will only be available for a specific website, page, or block (so-called site-specific or local folders).

 Media and blocks share the same folder structure.
 This means that if you create a folder under Media, the same folder is also created under Blocks.

 - For All Sites – This is a global folder.
-Its content is available to all pages and blocks for all websites in a multi-site installation.
+Its content is available to pages and blocks for websites in a multi-site installation.

 - Content – This is a site-specific folder.
-Its content is available only on the current website (regardless of it is a single or multi-site installation).
+Its content is available only on the current website (regardless of whether it is a single or multi-site installation).

 - For This Page or For This Block – This is a local folder.
-Its content is available only for a specific page or block and cannot be accessed from other pages or blocks.
+Its content is available only for a specific page or block and cannot be accessed by others.
 It is useful, for example, if you have images for a specific purpose that must only be used for a page or block.

 If you have saved an image in the local folder, then copy the page content, including the image, and paste it into another page, you may still see the image on the page.
-However, this is due to browser caching, the image is not copied to the new page's local folder and the link is in reality broken.
+However, this is due to browser caching, so the image is not copied to the new page's local folder, and the link is, in reality, broken.

 Local folders are not available for catalog content in Optimizely Customized Commerce.

-- To create a new folder, select the desired folder in the structure under which you want to add a new folder.
+- To create a folder, select the desired folder in the structure under which you want to add a folder.
 Select New Folder in the context menu, and provide a name for the folder.

 - Select Rename in the context menu for the folder you want to rename and enter a name.

-- Use drag-and-drop or Cut/Paste to move folders in the structure.
+- Use drag-and-drop or Cut-and-paste to move folders in the structure.